krishpranav/webfr/docs/learnwebfr.md

 # learn how to use webfr:

-- webfr is webframework that runs on low any devices
+- webfr is webframework that runs on any devices

 # Hello world: